Pomilon-Intelligence-Lab/CRSM/docs/research_paper.md

 ### 2.2.
 Model-Based Reinforcement Learning and World Models

 A central challenge in planning is the need to simulate the consequences of actions.
-Model-based reinforcement learning (MBRL) addresses this by learning a "world model" that predicts future states and rewards.
-Seminal works like MuZero (Schrittwieser et al., 2020) demonstrated that an agent can achieve superhuman performance by using MCTS to plan within the latent space of a learned world model, without needing direct access to the environment's true dynamics.
-Similarly, the Dreamer series of agents (Hafner et al., 2019) learns a world model from pixels and uses it to learn behaviors purely within the "dreamed" latent space.
+Model-based reinforcement learning (MBRL) addresses this by learning a "world model" (Ha & Schmidhuber, 2018) that predicts future states and rewards.

+*   **MuZero (Schrittwieser et al., 2020):** Our planner is an adaptation of the MuZero algorithm to the language domain.
+Like MuZero, CRSM plans in a learned latent space using a dynamics model, without decoding to the observation space (tokens) at every step.
+*   **Dreamer (Hafner et al., 2019):** The concept of "internal rollouts" used in CRSM is directly inspired by Dreamer's "latent imagination," enabling the agent to dream future trajectories using a distilled world model.

-The `LatentDynamics` component of the CRSM is a direct application of this principle.
-It functions as a lightweight, learned world model for the CRSM's own internal reasoning space.
-By training this small MLP to predict the evolution of the Mamba backbone's latent state, we enable the MCTS planner to perform rapid, computationally cheap rollouts, thereby decoupling the depth of planning from the computational cost of the main backbone model.
+The `LatentDynamics` component of the CRSM functions as this learned world model.
+By training this small MLP to predict the evolution of the Mamba backbone's latent state, we enable the MCTS planner to perform rapid, computationally cheap rollouts, decoupling the depth of planning from the computational cost of the main backbone model.

 ### 2.3.
 Planning and Reasoning in Language Models

 Efforts to improve the reasoning abilities of LLMs have evolved from simple prompting techniques to more complex, structured search procedures.
 Chain-of-Thought (CoT) prompting (Wei et al., 2022) showed that instructing a model to generate intermediate reasoning steps improves performance on complex tasks.
-However, CoT is still a single, greedy decoding path.

-To overcome this, methods like Self-Consistency and Tree-of-Thoughts (ToT) (Yao et al., 2023) were developed.
-These approaches involve generating multiple, distinct reasoning paths and using a selection mechanism (e.g., voting or a value function) to choose the best one.
-While effective, these methods typically run the search process synchronously, either by generating entire paths and then evaluating them, or by pausing generation at each step to deliberate.
+More advanced methods like Tree-of-Thoughts (ToT) (Yao et al., 2023) involve generating multiple, distinct reasoning paths and using a selection mechanism to choose the best one.

-The CRSM architecture advances this paradigm in two critical ways:
-1.  **Asynchronicity:** The MCTS deliberation loop is executed in a parallel process, allowing the "System 1" backbone to continue its fast token generation while the "System 2" planner performs its slow, computationally intensive search.
-This is designed to minimize user-perceived latency.
-2.  **State-Modification:** Unlike ToT, where the planner's output is typically a discrete choice among several generated text branches, the CRSM's planner produces a continuous `state-delta`.
-This delta directly modifies the backbone's internal state, creating a much tighter and more dynamic fusion of planning and generation.
-The model does not simply choose a path; it refines its own internal understanding based on its deliberations.
+### 2.4.
+Representation Engineering and Activation Steering

+The CRSM's state-delta mechanism is theoretically grounded in the emerging field of **Representation Engineering** (Zou et al., 2023).
+Recent work on **Activation Steering** (Turner et al., 2023) has shown that adding static "steering vectors" to the residual stream of a model can predictably alter its behavior (e.g., inducing honesty or harmlessness).

+The CRSM extends this concept by computing steering vectors *dynamically* and *online*.
+Instead of a pre-computed static vector, the MCTS planner calculates a precise state-delta ($\Delta$) for the specific current context, effectively performing "search-guided activation steering" to correct the model's trajectory in real-time.

 ---